 THE JJ-CCR IS BUILT FOR WHATEVER DIVE YOU HAVE IN MIND

 The JJ-CCR Rebreather is designed and built to exceed the expectations of demanding technical divers, but the simplicity of the machine makes it ideal for any skilled diver that wants to go silent!
 The JJ-CCR Rebreather has been called "the 4 x 4 of the Rebreather community" which is in many ways a consistent description as it is built for all types of terrain and can be adapted to handle the most demanding adventures.

 The JJ-CCR rebreather is built to be user friendly, robust,

 versatile and adaptable to whatever dive you have in mind!

 It is ready to fly right out of the box, but build as a platform simple to adapt in numerous configurations depending on your skills and needs.
 All components of the JJ-CCR rebreather has a purpose and every detail can be justified.
 It has industry low work of breathing, state of the art electronics with redundant power supply, a user friendly design and heavy duty construction.
 A slim, robust and simple construction opens for the diver to place bailout, light canister, or gas for bouyancy needs directly on the scrubber housing.

 THE JJ-CCR IN ACTION

-adventures, the amazing stories and the coolest dive spots brought
+adventures, amazing stories and fantastic footage.

 The birth of the JJ-CCR